Real Estate Dictionary

 A document extinguishing the lien of a mortgage, judgment, mechanic's lien, etc.; also, a document absolving another of liability.

-Provision in a mortgage or deed of trust for the release of the lien from portions of the property.
+Provision in a mortgage for the release of the lien from portions of the property.

 The gradual recession of water from the usual watermark exposing dry land.